 Between 1977 and 1989 Agnico Eagle Mines produced 124 tonnes silver (3,986,761 ounces) broken down as follows: 122.96 tonnes silver (3,953,319 ounces) from the Cobalt Lode and Duchess claims south of the Beaver property, 0.929 tonnes silver (29,878 ounces) from the Beaver property and 0.111 tonnes silver (3,564 ounces) from the Brady Lake claims.
 All later production was from the lower contact area of the Nipissing diabase.

-The rationale for acquiring the Beaver and Violet properties relates to the silver history and cobalt production history in light of increasing global demand for cobalt.
+The rationale for acquiring the Beaver property relates to the cobalt and silver production history given the increasing global demand for cobalt.
 Electric car manufacturers use cobalt, lithium, nickel, and aluminum as the cathode material in their “long life” batteries.
-Over 50 kg of the 544 kg battery pack each Tesla vehicle contains is comprised of cobalt.
+Over 50 kg of the 544-kg battery pack each Tesla vehicle contains is comprised of cobalt.
 In 2014, worldwide cobalt production was 112,000 tonnes with half coming from the unstable and crisis prone DRC in Africa.

 According to technology metals specialists, despite cobalt prices stagnating at US $13 per pound for several years, it was only a matter of time until the shortage would show up in the form of higher prices.
 From October 2016 through to October 2017 the cobalt price more than doubled peaking above $28 per pound U.S. in September 2017.
 This is generally regarded as the beginning of a mega-trend in cobalt with stable supplies falling short.
 The market is forecast to be in deficit for some time.
 On the silver side, analysts have suggested that silver may outperform gold in percentage terms over the next up cycle.